 Scott was a coeditor (with Jonathan D. Sarna and Ellen Smith) of The Jews of Boston, published by Yale University Press, in 2005.
 Also that year, he produced and edited (again with Jonathan D. Sarna) the principal published works for Celebrate 350, the national consortium established to recognize the 350th anniversary of Jewish settlement in America.

 In 2008, he began work on Mahzor Lev Shalem, the new High Holidays prayerbook for the Rabbinical Assembly.
 Published in 2010, it is a work that changed the landscape of American Jewish prayerbooks, both in its content and its design—a new interpretation of the Talmudic tradition of “polyphonic” channels of text across the spread.
-Some 295,000 copies of this 944-page book are currently in print, with more on the way.
+Some 360,000 copies of this 944-page book are currently in print, with more on the way.
 The Hebrew type, “Milon,” which Scott made for the book, marked a technological breakthrough as well as an æsthetic one.
 This led to his engagement by Adobe Systems as a consultant for Hebrew, and to further new developments for Hebrew type with full diacritics.
-It also led to his engagement by the Central Conference of American Rabbis, to produce their new machzor (with another new typeface), scheduled for 2014.
-Mahzor Lev Shalem will be followed by Siddur Lev Shalem for Sabbath & Festivals, which will appear in 2015.
+It also led to his engagement by the Central Conference of American Rabbis, to produce their new machzor, the two-volume Mishkan HaNefesh, which was published in 2015.
+Mahzor Lev Shalem was followed in 2016 by Siddur Lev Shalem for Sabbath & Festivals.

-Boston’s Society of Printers Through One Hundred Years of Change (Oak Knoll, 2006), a collection of essays honoring the centenary of America’s oldest graphic arts organization, which he served as president from 2007 to 2009.
+Society of Printers Through One Hundred Years of Change (Oak Knoll, 2006), a collection of essays honoring the centenary of America’s oldest graphic arts organization, which he served as president from 2007 to 2009.
 His (very) short essay on Theodore Low De Vinne’s great Century Dictionary appeared in Steven Heller’s 2011 collection I HEART Design: Remarkable Graphic Design Selected by Designers, Illustrators, and Critics.
-Scott is a member of the editorial board of Codex: The Journal of Letterforms, which he helped transform (with editor Paul Shaw and designer Linda Florio) into a series of books for MIT Press, the first of which, The Eternal Letter: Two Millennia of the Classical Roman Capital, was published in 2015.
+Scott was a member of the editorial board of Codex: The Journal of Letterforms, which he helped transform (with editor Paul Shaw and designer Linda Florio) into a series of books for MIT Press, the first of which, The Eternal Letter: Two Millennia of the Classical Roman Capital, was published in 2015.

 Scott is the winner of a number of design awards, including several of the American Institute of Graphic Arts’s 50 Books/50 Covers of the Year awards and two awards in the Type Directors Club’s First International Typeface Design Competition.
 Other honors include the Catalogue Age Gold Award and two Paul Revere Awards from the Music Publishers Association.
 A 2009 MIT Press book that Scott developed and produced, Asylum: Inside the Closed World of State Mental Hospitals, by photographer Christopher Payne with an essay by the neurologist Oliver Sacks, was named one of the “Ten Best Art Books of 2009” by Holland Cotter in The New York Times.
 It is now in its fifth printing.
 Another award-winner was Helvetica and the New York Subway System, by Paul Shaw, which Scott repackaged in a revised edition for The MIT Press, published in 2010.
-Currently in development is another heavily illustrated MIT Press book, Marketing the Moon, the story of how, after a hundred years of fantasy and science fiction literature, some 20,000 contractor firms joined together to persuade the American public to spend over four percent of the national budget to send twelve people to the moon and back.
-The author is Scott’s neighbor, the well-known marketing guru David Meerman Scott, who is also one of the world’s great collectors of space program material.
+Marketing the Moon, the story of how, after a hundred years of fantasy and science fiction literature, some 20,000 contractor firms joined together to persuade the American public to spend over four percent of the national budget to send twelve people to the moon and back, was published by MIT in 2014.

 For eleven years, Scott served in various capacities at the Boston Public Library, as a member of its Associates board, as co-chairman of its Acquisitions Committee, and as an advisor to the annual Literary Lights event.
 In 2006, the Boston Globe published a feature article Scott wrote about an early-20th century incident of protest involving the library’s renowned series of murals by John Singer Sargent, Triumph of Religion, and its implications for the display of religious iconography in American public places.